J9-tops/hng13-stage-2-ticket-manager-twig/README.md

 # Ticket Manager — Twig implementation

 This repository contains the PHP + Twig implementation of the Ticket Manager challenge.
 The full challenge asks for three separate frontend implementations (React, Vue.js, and Twig) that share the same layout, design language and behavior.
 This repo contains the Twig implementation.
+To see the React implementation https://ticketflow-react.netlify.app/ and Vue implementation https://ticketflow-vue.netlify.app/

 This README explains what is implemented, how to run the app, where key UI pieces live, validation & auth details, accessibility notes.